ualberta-mueller-group/MCGS/docs/development-notes.md

 - Global `random_table`s
 - `sumgame`'s transposition table
 - `impartial_sumgame.h`'s transposition table
-- In the future, will assign `game_type_t`s to specific games, so that they're not assigned based on input
+- In the future, will assign `game_type_t`s to specific games, so that their assignments are not dependent on input

 # Random (`random.h`)
 - Defines functions to get random numbers for different integral types